safe-global/safe-docs/reference/safe-core-sdk/auth-kit/SafeAuthPack.md

-# Web3AuthModalPack
+# SafeAuthPack

-Web3Auth is a pluggable authentication infrastructure for Web3 wallets and applications.
+SafeAuth is a pluggable authentication infrastructure for Web3 wallets and applications.
 It simplifies onboarding for both mainstream and crypto native users, offering experiences tailored to their preferences.
 It supports all social logins, web and mobile native platforms, wallets, and other key management methods, creating a cryptographic key provider specific to the user and application.

-The `Web3AuthPack` enables the use of the [Web3Auth infrastructure](https://web3auth.io) with added Safe capabilities, such as retrieving the related Safe addresses for a given externally-owned account created using Web3Auth services.
+The `SafeAuthPack` enables the use of the [Web3Auth infrastructure](https://web3auth.io) with added Safe capabilities, such as retrieving the related Safe addresses for a given externally-owned account created using SafeAuth services.

-The pack allow the onboarding of web2 users and provides a ethereum signer address that can be used across any dApp using the different Ethereum chains.
+The pack helps with the onboarding of web2 users and provides a ethereum signer address that can be used across any dApp using the different Ethereum chains.

 ## Install dependencies

-To use the `Web3AuthPack`, you need to install the `@safe-global/auth-kit` package.
+To use the `SafeAuthPack`, you need to install the `@safe-global/auth-kit` package.

 ```bash
 yarn add @safe-global/auth-kit